mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 * Only content from nodes that have the content type identified in the `content_type` configuration setting will be written to the CSV file.
 * If you want to export term names instead of term IDs, include `export_csv_term_mode: name` in your configuration file.
 The warning about this option slowing down the export applies to this task and the `export_csv` task.

+### Exporting image, video, etc. files along with CSV data

+In `export_csv` and `get_data_from_view` tasks, you can optionally export media files.
+To do this, add the following settings to your configuration file:

+* `export_file_directory`: Required.
+This is the path to the directory where Workbench will save the exported files.
+* `export_file_media_use_term_id`: Optional.
+This setting tells Workbench which Islandora Media Use term to use to identify the file to export.
+Defaults to `https://pcdm.org/use#OriginalFile` (for Original File).
+Can be either a term ID or a term URI.

+Note that currently only a single file per node can be exported.